Minaminihon Broadcasting: History

 In 1973, for its 20th anniversary, Minaminihon Broadcasting was stimulated by the large-scale expositions that were popular all over Japan at that time, and planned to hold the "Sun Expo" event at a cost of 5 billion yen.
 But due to the impact of the first oil crisis, the plan was shelved.
 But four years later, in 1977, to commemorate the 100th anniversary of Saigo Takamori's death, Minaminihon Broadcasting held the "Onishigo Expo", which attracted more than 400,000 people to visit.
 On January 28 of the same year, Minaminihon Broadcasting set up a relay station in Naze, Amami Oshima, so that Amami Oshima could also watch programs from private TV stations.
-In 1975, South Japan Broadcasting launched a new logo.
+In 1975, Minaminihon Broadcasting launched a new logo.

 In 1982, Kagoshima Broadcasting, the third private TV station in Kagoshima Prefecture, started broadcasting.
 MBC directly participated in the preparations for its launch.
 Although the two are competitors, they also have a relationship of brother stations.
 In the same year, MBC began broadcasting stereo programs.
 In 1983, on the occasion of the 30th anniversary of its launch, Minaminihon Broadcasting launched the current logo designed by Kazumasa Nagai, the logo designer of the 1972 Sapporo Winter Olympics and the Okinawa International Ocean Exposition.
-In 1990, South Nippon Broadcasting signed a sister station contract with South Korea's Jeonju MBC and America's WXIA-TV to strengthen international cooperation.
-During the "August 6 Flood" in 1993, Minaminihon Broadcasting interrupted the program sent by the core station TBS when the headquarters was flooded, and broadcast a special news program to report the latest developments in the flood, which was affirmed by the JNN Award.
+In 1990, Minaminihon Broadcasting signed a sister station contract with South Korea's Jeonju MBC and America's WXIA-TV to strengthen international cooperation.
+During the "August 6 Flood" in 1993, Minaminihon Broadcasting interrupted programming sent from TBS due to flood occurring at its headquarters and broadcast a special news program to report the latest developments in the flood, which was affirmed by the JNN Award.

 In 1996, MBC opened its official website.
 In 2001, MBC held two large-scale exhibitions, the Super Ancient Civilization Exhibition and the Mayan Civilization Exhibition, which attracted nearly 100,000 people to visit and successfully developed income other than advertising.
 On the occasion of the 50th anniversary of the launch in 2003, MBC once again held the Mayan Civilization Exhibition, and produced a series of special programs on both radio and television.
-On December 1, 2006, South Japan Broadcasting began broadcasting digital TV signals, and stopped broadcasting analog TV signals on July 24, 2011.
-From 2016 to 2018, South Nippon Broadcasting won the triple crown in ratings for three consecutive years, and it is the only TV station on the JNN network that has won the triple crown for three consecutive years.
+On December 1, 2006, Minaminihon Broadcasting began broadcasting digital TV signals, and stopped broadcasting analog TV signals on July 24, 2011.
+From 2016 to 2018, Minaminihon Broadcasting won the triple crown in ratings for three consecutive years, and it is the only TV station on the JNN network that has won the triple crown for three consecutive years.
+In 2022, Minaminihon Broadcasting introduced a virtual talent named Minami, who's responsible in the narration of the programs aired on MBC Television.
+In 2023, Minaminihon Broadcasting celebrated its 70th anniversary of its establishment as a radio and television company.